SvenDorsch/DB_loader/README.md

 ## Read and write operations to DB from python ##

 Basic read and write operations from python using pandas in connection with the Azure SQL db are found in example_df_operations.py.
 We use the pyodbc library in combiantion with SQLalchemy.

+## Database preparation: Table setup ##

+Next, we prepare the database for our azure function.
+We want to only supply credentials with write, not create permissions to the function.
+Thus, we need to prepare a table beforehand.
+The table should contain a counting id for each random number generation process (primary key) as well as the associated random number.
+We use TSQL to create the table:

+    CREATE TABLE randomNumbers (
+    process_id INT NOT NULL IDENTITY(1,1) PRIMARY KEY, random_number INT NOT NULL,
+    );

+The table can be dropped to createa  clean instance of the database by

+    DROP TABLE IF EXISTS randomNumbers;